zestia/ember-select-box/README.md

 ##### Group

+Self explanitory, just wraps the options in extra markup.

 ```handlebars
 {{sb.group label='Things'}}
   {{sb.option value=thing label=thing.name}}
 {{/sb.group}}
 ```

-Self explanitory, just wraps the options in extra markup.

 ##### Options

+You only need to wrap the options up in with `sb.options` if you require extra markup for styling, or you want the options to be navigatable.

 ```handlebars
 {{#sb.options}}